pyjeopardy/pyjeopardy/README.md

 The path to the images or audio files must be relative to the JSON file.

 An example can be found in answers/example.json.

+We recommend to test all answers before playing with people.
+If an image is missing it will not be displayed and there is no warning when the round is opened.

 **Note: the double jeopardy is not implemented at the moment.**